Skip to content

 Asking The Right Questions

 Firstly, you should consider the size of the franchise network to determine how many roles you must fill.
 Large franchise networks have several moving parts.
-Often, there is a wealth of talent already working in various capacities within the network.
-Although, a smaller franchise network faces obstacles, and no one can assume a successor is capable of running the business.
+Often, a wealth of talent is already working in various capacities within the network.
+However, a smaller franchise network faces obstacles, and no one can assume a successor is capable of running the business.

 It is essential to think ahead when you visualize your business at its peak.
 For instance, will the current economic landscape impact your business in the foreseeable future?
 Consider your options if the business is operating at its best.
 Are the systems and processes of your particular franchise well-defined and resilient?